bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_flutter.md

 var res = await Mnemonic.create(WordCount.Words12);
 ```

-We can genrate a mnemonic of longer length by passing in a wordCount argument of required length.
+We can generate a mnemonic of longer length by passing in a wordCount argument of required length.

 To create a mnemonic with a `WordCount` of 18 words, we can use `(WordCount.Words18)`
 Refer to the readme file on [GitHub](https://github.com/LtbLightning/bdk-flutter#generateMnemonic) for more details.